May 21, 2018

 We also collect information through Google Analytics Advertising Features, including Demographics & Interests reports.
 Google Analytics is a web analysis service provided by Google.
-Google utilizes the data collected to track and examine the use of www.raponline.org to prepare reports on its activities and share them with other Google services.
+Google utilizes the data collected to track and examine the use of www.raponline.org, including its subdomains, to prepare reports on its activities and share them with other Google services.
 Google may use the data collected to contextualize and personalize the ads of its own advertising network.

 We use this information on demographic and interest area of the visitors to the site to better understand our audience and customize our website to meet the needs of our audience.
 There is no personally identifiable information in these reports.

 You may opt out of any future contacts from us at any time.
 We provide users the opportunity to unsubscribe from our mailing lists through an “unsubscribe” button which is available at the bottom of every e-mail and newsletter.

 In addition, you can do the following at any time by contacting us via [email protected]:

 - See what data we have about you, if any.

 - Change/correct any data we have about you.